krzemienski/awesome-from-stars/README.md

 * [avTranscoder/avTranscoder](https://github.com/avTranscoder/avTranscoder): C++ API for LibAV / FFMpeg
 * [sindresorhus/awesome](https://github.com/sindresorhus/awesome): 😎 Awesome lists about all kinds of interesting topics
 * [sdras/awesome-actions](https://github.com/sdras/awesome-actions): A curated list of awesome actions to use on GitHub
+* [bigcash/awesome-ai-list-guide](https://github.com/bigcash/awesome-ai-list-guide): The guide of awesome list about AI
 * [alfred-workflows/awesome-alfred-workflows](https://github.com/alfred-workflows/awesome-alfred-workflows): A curated list of awesome alfred workflows
 * [aorumbayev/awesome-algorand](https://github.com/aorumbayev/awesome-algorand): ⚡A curated list of awesome resources related to the Algorand Blockchain ⛓
 * [0xnr/awesome-analytics](https://github.com/0xnr/awesome-analytics): A curated list of analytics frameworks, software and other tools.